p-vf/JavaTiles/README.md

      ```
    - Replace `<port>` with the desired port number for the server.

-## Known Issues

-1. **Disconnection on Some Commands:**
-   - Some commands may lead to disconnection from the server.
-This issue is being addressed and will be resolved in future updates.

 ## Contributing

 We welcome contributions from the community to improve Java Tiles.
-Feel free to submit bug reports, feature requests, or pull requests on our GitHub repository.
-Your feedback and contributions are greatly appreciated!
+Feel free to submit bug reports, feature requests etc. Your feedback and contributions are greatly appreciated!

 ## Contact